fgonza2/simplegaragecontrol/README.md

 ## Hardware Requirements
 - ESP32 or esp8266 microcontroller with a power adapter
 - An unused garage opener that you can devote to this - it will be modified.
 You can use it again, but it needs to be connected all the time to the ESP32
-- A contact sensor to detect tha state of the garage door (any zigbee or zwave contact/door sensor will do!)
+- A contact sensor to detect the state of the garage door (any zigbee or zwave contact/door sensor will do!)

 ## Software requirements
 - Ability to flash ESPhome on a microcontroller - see ESPhome website